- Collection Overview

 Collection Description & Creator Information

-These scrapbooks, individually and in total, provide insight into undergraduate life at Princeton as they document what students valued enough to preserve.
+These scrapbooks, individually and in total, provide insight into undergraduate life at Princeton, as they document what students valued enough to preserve.
 Also, the social history of the college is revealed as mementos of the full range of student life and the importance of athletics, drama, musical groups, journalism, travel, theatre, as well as academics are found.
 Because of the large number of scrapbooks from the 1870s through 1920, the changing interests and tastes of students over time are revealed.

 The condition of the books vary greatly.
-Notable Princetonians whose scrapbooks are found in this collection include Hobey Baker, Ivy L. Lee, Henry Fairfield Osborn, Moses Taylor Pyne, John Hinsdale Scheide, and William Berryman Scott.
+Some Princetonians whose scrapbooks are found in this collection include Hobey Baker, Ivy L. Lee, Henry Fairfield Osborn, Moses Taylor Pyne, John Hinsdale Scheide, and William Berryman Scott.

 The scrapbooks are arranged chronologically by class year and then alphabetically.
-An alphabetical list by student's last name is also included in this finding aid.

 The scrapbooks were donated by alumni and family of alumni over the course of several decades.